What is whooping cough (pertussis)?

 Symptoms usually appear 4–21 days after exposure.

-Pertussis can be diagnosed through blood tests or through a swab collected from the nasal passages.
+A healthcare provider may diagnose whooping cough based on symptoms.
+Laboratory testing of blood or nasal swabs can confirm that a person has whooping cough.
 Nasal swabs are the preferred test because they are more sensitive and less likely to lead to a false positive test result.

-Pertussis can be prevented by vaccination.
+Whooping cough can be prevented by vaccination.
+These vaccines work well, but protection fades over time.
 Pertussis vaccine is combined with vaccines for tetanus and diphtheria and given as a single injection.
 The combination vaccine (DTaP) is given at 2, 4, 6, and 15 months of age and when a child enters school.
-Current recommendations also advise that children receive a single booster dose of vaccine (Tdap), preferably at 11-12 years of age.
+Current recommendations also advise that children receive a single booster dose of vaccine (Tdap), preferably at 11–12 years of age.
 Adults who anticipate having close contact with an infant younger than age 12 months (e.g., pregnant women, new parents, grandparents, childcare providers, and healthcare providers) also should receive a single booster dose.
 Other adults also may receive a single booster dose of vaccine if they have not had a booster previously.
+Talk to a healthcare provider if you have questions about whooping cough vaccines.

 How can I learn more about pertussis?

-• If you have concerns about pertussis, contact your healthcare provider.
+- If you have concerns about whooping cough, contact a healthcare provider.

 Opens pdf to download